-NASA has just published a new map of the sky.
-It represents what we could see if our eyes were sensitive to x-rays.
-It was obtained thanks to the NICER instrument (“Neutron Star Interior Composition Explorer”) which has been performing measurements on board the International Space Station since June 2017.
+NASA has unveiled a unique sky map, depicting what we could observe if our eyes were sensitive to X-rays.
+This map was obtained thanks to the NICER (Neutron Star Interior Composition Explorer) instrument, which has been conducting measurements aboard the International Space Station since June 2017.

-The main mission of Nicer is to learn more about the inside of neutron stars, very compact and dense stars formed after the explosion of an end-of-life star.
-One of the objectives is to measure their diameter “with an accuracy of 5%”, says NASA.
+NICER’s main mission is to study the interiors of neutron stars, extremely compact and dense celestial bodies formed after a star explodes.
+One of the specific objectives is to measure their diameter with a precision of 5%, according to NASA

-To carry out these surveys, NICER scans the sky by moving from one target to another.
-It is these movements that are at the origin of the arcs that are visible on the final image.
+To carry out these measurements, NICER scans the sky by moving from one target to another.
+These movements create the arcs visible in the final image.

-If some curves appear brighter than others, it is only because the instrument has made the same path many times between specific targets.
-The curves intersect on bright points which are powerful sources of X-rays.
+If some curves appear brighter than others, it is simply because the instrument has followed the same path multiple times between certain targets.
+These curves intersect at bright points that are powerful sources of X-rays.

-Among these sources can be found the Cygnus Loop, a supernova afterglow, or the MAXI J1820+070 source which is suspected to be actually a black hole.
+Among these sources are the Cygnus Loop, a supernova remnant, and the MAXI J1820+070 source, suspected to be a black hole in reality.

-By activating the NICER module in WinStars, you can replace the usual background of the sky with the image that NASA has just published on the mission site (it is also necessary to disable the Brunier module to display the image normally).
+By activating the NICER module in WinStars, you can replace the usual sky background with the image that NASA has just published on the mission’s website (you also need to disable the Brunier module for the image to appear correctly).

-The original NASA annotations were deliberately left on the final image.
+The original NASA annotations have been intentionally preserved in the final image.